rehmanali1994/rehmanali1994.github.io/_projects/UST_3.md

 ---
 layout: page
-title: project 6
+title: Multiparametric/Elastic FWI
 description: a project with no image
 img:
 importance: 4
-category: Ultrasound Computed Tomography
+category: Full-Waveform Inversion (FWI) for UST/USCT
 ---

 Every project has a beautiful feature showcase page.